• Skip to primary navigation

 Instructions

 • Cancel the sauté function and add the broth, split peas, liquid smoke, bay leaves, salt, and pepper.
+Close and secure the lid.
+Turn the steam release handle to the sealing position

-• Close and secure the lid.
-Turn the steam release handle to the Sealing position.
-Push the Pressure Cooker (Manual Setting) button to high pressure and set the time to 15 minutes by using the + or - button.
-The screen will then display ON while the preheating is in progress (this could take 10-12 minutes).
-When the Instant Pot has come to pressure, you'll see the 15 minutes displayed on the screen again.
+• Press the 'pressure cook' button and set to high pressure.
+Set the time to 15 minutes (using the + or - buttons).
+The screen will then display 'ON' while the preheating is in progress (this could take 10-12 minutes).
+When the Instant Pot comes to pressure, you'll see the 15 minutes displayed on the screen again.

 Notes